 This review will explore all of the features of Relay and give you an in-depth, behind-the-scenes look at the app.

-Whether you found this article looking for a review of the Relay app or just searching for an online porn addiction support group gives you a plan to get your habits under control, you’ll learn about Relay can potentially help you.
+Whether you found this article looking for a review of the Relay app or you were just searching for an online porn addiction support group to help you get your habits under control, you’ll learn about how Relay can potentially help you.

 But before we get into the features of Relay, there’s one thing that Relay is not, and we have to cover that first.